Factor XIII Deficiency

 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Tetrahydrobiopterin Deficiency is not the name you expected.
+It is possible that the main title of the report Factor XIII Deficiency is not the name you expected.

 Genetic and Rare Diseases (GARD) Information Center